Kintyre/ksconf/docs/source/random.rst

 ..  tip:: Don't believe me?
 Try it yourself.

-    To prove that it works this way, simply find a savedsearch that you modified from any app that you installed.
+    To prove that it works this way, simply find a saved search that you modified from any app that you installed.
 Look at the local conf file and observe your changes.
 Now go edit the saved search and restore some attribute to it's original value (the most obvious one here would be the ``search`` attribute), but that's tricky if it's multiple lines.
 Now go look at the local conf